aringler-usgs/how-seismometers-work/README.md

 This git repository will contain the teaching materials for this course and will include a number of Python notebooks.
 We will add and update the content of this page as we get closer to the meeting.

 **Course agenda:**

+Retrieving Signals from a Noisy World: How Seismometers Work

+When: August 9th, 2021, 9am-1pm MT

+Where: At the zoom rooms (prior to the GAGE-SAGE workshop 2021)

+Who: Robert Anthony (USGS), Akram Mostafanejad (PASSCAL), Adam Ringler (USGS) Python Jupyter Notebook, How to:

+All the exercises are located and hosted on our GitHub repository.
+For this workshop, we will be running the python scripts and exercises from a cloud space called mybinder.
+Follow the instructions below:
+- Go to the Binder Link for Python Jupyter Notebook Exercises: ○ Click here: https://mybinder.org/
+- Load the exercises from this Github Repository:
+  - Copy the link below to Binder under “GitHub repository name or URL” https://github.com/aringler-usgs/how-seismometers-work
+  - Hit “Launch”
+  - Wait few minutes for the docker image to finish building
+  - Have fun playing!

 - Welcome notes, Motivations, and Introductions (5 min)

 - Part I: Seismic sensors and their structure (Akram Mostafanejad, PASSCAL)